Shwetago/Web-Scraping/README.md

 # Web-Scraping

 Web Scraping is a technique used to extract data from websites.
-In this I have used `Jupyter Notebook` but you can use IDLE or whatever interpreter you use for python.
+In this I have used `Jupyter Notebook` but you can use IDLE as well.

 # Install
 ```